Summer Government IT Congress

 Roderick Burton

-Director of Information Technology, Albemarle County, VA
+Director of Information Technology, Albemarle County, Virginia

 The Fall Government IT Congress creates an outstanding opportunity to connect with State and Local Government leaders in a more intimate setting that allows for authentic connections with peers.
 The smaller group size and paced content allows for an open exchange of ideas and perspectives to broaden awareness in the emerging areas of government information technology.